 What is Recreation Therapy?

-Recreation therapy is the use of leisure activities to treat and reduce the symptoms and associated limitations of chronic diseases.
+Recreation therapy is the use of leisure activities to treat and reduce the symptoms and limitations caused by chronic diseases.
 These symptoms may include physical disability, social isolation, depression, and the inability to think and function optimally.

-What beneficial activities are offered through the MAPC Recreation Therapy Program?
+What beneficial activities are offered through the recreation therapy program?

-In order to meet the individual needs of the movement disorder population, a variety of activities are offered through the Muhammad Ali Parkinson Center (MAPC).
+In order to meet the individual needs of the movement disorder population, a variety of activities are offered through the Muhammad Ali Parkinson Community Outreach and Wellness Center.
 These activities have been specifically adapted for people with movement disorders and are taught by professionals who have significant knowledge and experience in this area.

 View the current class schedules by clicking on the class you are interested in.